chainguard-dev/edu/content/chainguard/administration/manage-chainctl-config.md

 ## Edit the chainctl Configuration

 You can edit the `chainctl` config directly with an editor.
-The following command will open a text editor (`nano`, by default) where you can edit the local `chainctl` config.
+The following command will open your default command line text editor (typically `nano`) where you can edit the local `chainctl` config.

 ```shell
 chainctl config edit